fabienbaron/OITOOLS.jl/README.md

 [travis-img]: https://travis-ci.com/fabienbaron/OITOOLS.jl.svg?branch=master
 [travis-url]: https://travis-ci.com/fabienbaron/OITOOLS.jl

 OITOOLS is a Julia package to read, plot, model-fit and image optical interferometric data coming from astronomical arrays such as CHARA, VLTI, and NPOI.
+Note that despite having the same name as [JMMC's oitools](https://github.com/JMMC-OpenDev/oitools), they are completely unrelated and were developed independently.

 ## Installation and Documentation